Driving licence in the United Kingdom: Use as proof of identity

-Identity cards for UK nationals were introduced in 2009 on a voluntary basis, and the attempt to introduce a nationwide identity-card scheme in 2010 was reversed mid-course.
-Its in-progress database was halted and then destroyed.
-Only workers in certain high-security professions, such as airport workers, were required to have an identity card in 2009, and this remains the case today.
-Therefore, driving licences, particularly the photocard driving licence introduced in 1998, along with passports, are the most widely used ID documents in the United Kingdom.
-Most people do not carry their passports with them; this leaves driving licences as the only valid form of ID to be presented.
-In day-to-day life there is no legal requirement to carry identification whilst driving or otherwise, and most authorities do not arbitrarily ask for identification from individuals.
+Identity cards for UK nationals were introduced in 2009 on a voluntary basis, but were cancelled in 2010 and all existing cards were invalidated by 2011.
+Therefore, full driving licences, particularly the photocard driving licence introduced in 1998, along with passports, are the documents most widely used to prove identity in the United Kingdom.
+The paper driving licence is generally not accepted as proof of ID, due to their lack of a photo.
+It is also not acceptable proof of Voter ID, where some types of bus pass will suffice instead.
+In day-to-day life there is no legal requirement to carry identification, even while driving, and most authorities do not arbitrarily ask for identification from individuals.
+Although not all are eligible for one, provisional driving licences are accepted as proof of identity by some organisations, but they are not universally acceptable.

-Non-professional drivers are not legally obliged to carry a driving licence while driving, but section 164 of the Road Traffic Act 1998 allows a police officer to require a driver to produce a driving licence within seven days at a police station chosen by the driver.
-The form which was once issued in such circumstances, the HO/RT 1, was known colloquially as "a producer", as exemplified in Smiley Culture's hit single "Police Officer".

 Exchange agreements

 The UK has an exchange agreement with 22 'designated' countries/regions which allows the holder of a foreign driving licence who is deemed to be resident in the UK to exchange it for a British licence.
 Initially, there were 18 such countries/regions, but an additional four, namely Taiwan, the United Arab Emirates, Ukraine and the Republic of North Macedonia, were added from 20 May 2021.

 To do such licence exchange, the holder must send the licence, a translation thereof if required, an application form and a fee to the DVLA or DVA (for Northern Ireland).